 We created this guide to cut through the confusion and give you answers to common financial questions that might arise due to the continuing coronavirus outbreak.
 Use these tips to be a better money manager, whether you have a stable income or are dealing with financial hardship.

-What’s the best way to budget money during the coronavirus?
+What is the best way to budget money during the coronavirus?

 If you use a personal finance program, you can compare your spending to your budgeted amounts over different periods.
 By running a quick report, you can see if your spending in a category exceeds the budget you set.
 If so, you can cut back your spending or reallocate category amounts for a more realistic goal.

 One way to budget is to set a maximum dollar amount or percentage of income for each of your spending categories, such as food, transportation, debt and savings.
 Another approach is to use the 50/30/20 method.
-With this strategy, you lump a variety of expenses into one of three categories: fixed expenses, variable expenses, and savings.
+With this strategy, you lump a variety of expenses into one of three categories: fixed expenses, variable expenses and savings.